Adventure Camp Schnitzmühle

 The nearby beach and lake, located along a path on the other side of the hotel, is the perfect place to cool off and sunbathe.
 And if you’re feeling even more indulgent, the spa is just a short aloe-vera-face-scrub- throw away.
 But if you don’t feel like leaving Schnitzmühle to enjoy some real R&R, there’s absolutely no need to.

-These are superb, including a clean (and colourful) shower block, well-stocked kiosk, onsite bar (Bongo Bar), a place for camp fires and BBQs, a playground and Internet (restaurant) – plus a hotel, spa, restaurant and lake right next door.
+These are superb, including a clean (and colourful) shower block, well-stocked kiosk, onsite bar (Bongo Bar), a place for camp fires and BBQs, a playground and Internet – plus a hotel, tiny houses, spa, restaurant and lake right next door.

 The site can organise everything from canoeing and hiking, mountain-biking, cycling and tree-climbing tours.
 There’s a playground onsite with table-tennis tables, and you can swim in the lake.
 Another great option is the bobsleigh ride at the theme park Rodel Paradies (0049 99 65 1203), a 20-minute drive away.
 For a truly relaxing experience, try one of the many massages at Schnitzmühle’s spa.
 Take your pick from the Yanomami (with banana leaves – €72 for 75 minutes), the Espresso (a 15-minute quickie for €14) or the Absolute High Power Massage (55 minutes for €49).